oracle-livelabs/developer/dev-ai-app-dev-rel/codingbasics/codingbasics.md

-# Coding Basics on Oracle AI Database
+# Coding basics for this lab

 ## Introduction

 At Seer Holdings, developers are building a next-generation approval system that needs to combine enterprise-grade data governance with modern AI capabilities.
 But before GenAI or vector search can be applied, one thing must be true: